react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigator.md

 A layout is a wrapper around the navigator.
 It can be useful for augmenting the navigators with additional UI with a wrapper.

-The difference from adding a wrapper around the navigator manually is that the code in a layout callback has access to the navigator's state, options etc.:
+The difference from adding a wrapper around the navigator manually is that the code in a layout callback has access to the navigator's state, options etc.

+It takes a function that returns a React element:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>